Joseph Cheesman Thompson: Service during the Boxer Rebellion

-In a dispatch dated August 20, 1900, USMC Major William P. Biddle lists 'Asst.
+In a dispatch dated August 20, 1900, USMC Major William P. Biddle lists "Asst.
 Surg.
-J. C. Thompson, U.S.N.', as part of the First Regiment United States Marines China Relief Expedition, which was sent to Peking to rescue foreigners and Chinese Christians who were under attack by the 'Boxers' or "Fists of Righteous Harmony".
+J. C. Thompson, U.S.N.", as part of the First Regiment United States Marines China Relief Expedition, which was sent to Peking to rescue foreigners and Chinese Christians who were under attack by the "Boxers" or "Fists of Righteous Harmony".
 Another dispatch of the same date commends J.C.
-Thompson, among others, as 'alert and zealous in caring for those overcome by the heat and the wounded.'
+Thompson, among others, as "alert and zealous in caring for those overcome by the heat and the wounded".

 On December 22, 1900, The New York Times reported, "Assistant surgeon J. C. Thompson is detached from Cavite Hospital and ordered to the Solace."
 (The USS Solace was a hospital ship used at first during the Spanish–American War.)

 By 1903, Thompson had passed his assistant status and was assigned to the Navy Yard at Puget Sound.

 American spies in Japan

 In February 1908, Thompson was assigned to special duty with the War Department.
 On January 8, 1909, papers discussed the "mystery in navy" over his whereabouts.
 Thompson was recruited by friend Consuelo Seoane to chart potential invasion routes of Japan while posing as South African naturalists.
-Thompson used the pseudonym Victor Kune, while Seoane posed as John G. Nurse.
+Thompson used the pseudonym Victor Kühne, while Seoane posed as John G. Nurse.
 In June 1909, the pair scouted Hong Kong's fortifications as dry run before proceeding to Japan.

 Sociologist William Sims Bainbridge has recounted this version of Thompson's Navy espionage adventures:

 "[Louis Livingston Seaman]'s brother-in-law Consuelo Andrew Seoane served as cartographer during the Philippine Insurrection and in 1909–1911 was a spy for the United States Army, traveling under a pseudonym throughout the Japanese Empire with Joseph "Snake" Thompson, pretending to be herpetologists studying coastal reptiles and amphibians, but actually charting invasion routes."

 Seoane's widow Rhoda has written of Commander Thompson:

 "One day they received a courtesy call from a visiting Japanese natural history professor.
 Thompson showed the professor's card to Consuelo with a grimace and said that our new caller has undoubtedly been sent by the police to inquire into our knowledge of natural history.
 "I will dispatch him, after giving him an inferiority complex regarding his particular profession."
 After this all such visits terminated."

 Thompson authored a variety of naturalist papers: